okcompute/p4clean/README.rst

 -----
 P4clean returns a folder tree inside a local Perfoce workspace to its original state by deleting untracked files and removing all empty folders.

-Warning: This tool is to be used only if you are confident untracked files can be deleted.
+**Warning**: This tool is to be used only if you are confident untracked files can be deleted.
 Otherwise Perforce's 'p4 reconcile' may be a better choice.

 Requirements
 ------------